tobega/tailspin-v0/TailspinReference.md

 A value chain that yields a number can be used as an operand on either side of an operator, if it is enclosed in parentheses.

 NOTE: The example above shows the use of untyped numbers.
-Arithmetic is further restricted when numbers are typed as [measures](#measures), with a unit.
+While you can use untyped numbers for simple programs, Tailspin will nudge you to specify what kind of a number it is.
+It can either be a [measure](#measures), with a unit, which forces you to take care when doing arithmetic with different units, or it can be a [tagged identifiers](#tagged-identifiers) that cannot be used for arithmetic at all.
+To create a measure, append a unit in quotes after the number or parenthesized expression, e.g. `5"m"`.
-When untyped numbers become [tagged identifiers](#tagged-identifiers) they cannot be used for arithmetic at all.
+To create a tagged identifier, write the tag as an [identifier](#identifiers) inside parentheses before the number or parenthesized expression, e.g. `(PLU) 4310` tags the number as being a PLU code.

 _Current limitations_: Only integers are supported.